 • I’m sorry;

-Exactly, sometimes the expression Chotto or even Chotto Matte works evasively to evade some answer or responsibility, give some time to reflect or use it as an excuse.
+Exactly, sometimes the expression Chotto or even Chotto Matte works evasively to avoid some answer or responsibility, to give time to reflect, or to use as an excuse.

 You can also use Chotto Matta [ちょっと待った] to express strongly and urgently.
 Something like: Wait a minute.